GaloisInc/BESSPIN-CloudGFE/FireSim/minimal_cloudgfe.md

 The `fsim0` screen will be attached automatically.
 You can exit it while keeping the sim running using `Ctrl-a` followed by `d`, or `C-a d` in screen terms.

-## `helloworld` on P1
+## P1 32-bit Binaries

-FreeRTOS drivers are still WIP.
-The P1 AFI is available for running bare metal tests.
+Three FreeRTOS examples have been provided.
+Only the UART and IceNet ethernet drivers are included at this time.

 ```
-cd ~/minimal_cloudgfe/sim_p1
+cd ~/sw/sim/
-./run_sim.sh helloworld.img helloworld-dwarf helloworld
+./run_sim.sh ~/cloudgfe_binaries/freertos_32bit/freertos_peekpoke.img ~/cloudgfe_binaries/freertos_32bit/freertos_peekpoke.dwarf  ~/cloudgfe_binaries/freertos_32bit/freertos_peekpoke.elf
 ```

+The `peekpoke` example will start a webserver at `http://172.16.0.2` that can peek and poke memory locations on the FPGA.
+See the original GFE documentation for how to use this webserver.

-The program will print "Hello World!" and immediately exit.
+The bare-metal `helloworld_32bit` example will print "Hello World!" and immediately exit.
 If it is too quick to see the output, check `uartlog`.

 ## Boot Linux on P2

+There are two flavors of Linux provided.
+The first, `busyboxlinux_64bit` is a Busybox-based Linux OS built using buildroot.
+It uses the block device to provide a persistent filesystem.
+The second, `debianlinux_64bit`, is a Debian-based Linux OS.
+The kernel and ramdisk image are combined into the single ELF file.
+While this OS includes block device drivers, only an empty image is provided.

-To boot linux:
+To boot Debian Linux:
 ```
-cd ~/minimal_cloudgfe/sim
+cd ~/sw/sim
-./run_sim.sh linux-uniform0-br-base.img linux-uniform0-br-base-bin-dwarf linux-uniform0-br-base-bin
+./run_sim.sh ~/cloudgfe_binaries/debianlinux_64bit/debian.img ~/cloudgfe_binaries/debianlinux_64bit/debian.dwarf ~/cloudgfe_binaries/debianlinux_64bit/debian.elf
 ```
-Once Linux boots, the login is `root` and password `firesim`.
-You can also SSH into the target OS:
+The login for Debian is `root` and password `riscv`.
+The login for Busybox is `root` and password `firesim`.

+Busybox linux will boot with full network / internet access.
+You can SSH into it from the F1 instance using:
 ```
 TERM=Linux ssh root@172.16.0.2
 ```